 - 1 teaspoon baking soda

 - 1 teaspoon cinnamon

 - 1 medium apple , diced small (about 1 1/4 cups)

 - Preheat oven to 350 degrees F. Lightly coat a 10x15 inch jelly roll pan with nonstick cooking spray.

 - In a medium saucepan, bring butter and water to a boil, stirring frequently to prevent burning.
 Remove from heat and allow to cool.

 - In the meantime, in a large bowl, whisk together the flour, sugar, salt, baking soda, and cinnamon.

 - Carefully transfer to the oven and bake for 25-27 minutes, until the center of the cake springs back when touched.
-Let cool for 20 minutes.
+Let cool at least 30 minutes.

 - Pour icing over the cake while it’s cooled, but still slightly warm.
-Allow to set for about 15 minutes.
+Allow to set for about 15-20 minutes.

 - Slice into squares and enjoy!